daphne-eu/daphne/doc/DaphneDSL.md

 TODO: Maybe move block statement here, for consistency as ease of explanation.
 TODO: Mention that control flow statements (including block statements) can be nested arbitrarily.
+TODO: Indentations are optional, but are recommended for readability.

 ##### If-then-else